Coldplay, Miley Cyrus, Christine and the Queens and more for Global Goal benefit concert

 “We need health equity and global justice, and we know that only by uniting to fight for the world we want can we build back toward a healthier future for all.”

-Global Goal will air on NBC and iHeartMedia in the US, as well as be streamed globally via YouTube, Twitter, Twitch and more.
+Global Goal will air on NBC and iHeartMedia in the US, and on Nine Network on June 28 in Australia.
+It will also be streamed globally via YouTube, Twitter, Twitch and more.
 Get full details here.

 The concert is the latest large-scale livestream set to provide COVID-19 relief.
 Back in May, Lady Gaga hosted a huge ‘One World: Together At Home’ stream, which featured the likes of Paul McCartney, Bruce Springsteen and Billie Eilish.